-The paper's goal is to document POLCAST research to understand processes involved in the conceptual model for hygroscopic seeding of North Dakota convective clouds.
+The paper's scientific goal is to further understanding of processes involved in the conceptual model of hygroscopic seeding.
+The specific objective of the paper is to document POLCAST research into hygroscopic seeding of North Dakota convective clouds.
 Hygroscopic seeding suitability is determined using analysis of POLCAST aircraft measurements combined with modeling research results.
 In particular, we combine cloud modeling results with calculated statistical distribution of cloud base CCN, cloud base temperature, cloud base height and cloud microphysical measurements to determine if seeded clouds are likely to produce enhanced precipitation compared to naturally occurring clouds.
 The POLCAST observations are discussed in terms of processes occurring along the chain of events from seeding to rain falling on the ground.

-The paper's aim is to provide details on instrument deployment, measurement techniques, and analysis tools so results are understandable and reproducible.
+The author's aim in writing the paper is to provide details on instrument deployment, measurement techniques, and analysis tools so results are understandable and reproducible.
 The paper provides references to papers and other resources where appropriate; however, the paper contains significant details on software tools employed in the hope that readers may use the tools in their own work.
 While including software information lengthens the article, such details are necessary to enable reproducibility of results, which is fundamental to the scientific method.
 As scientists learn that some important results cannot be reproduced, research standards are increasing (Begley and Ellis 2012), which means projects require more care and papers greater detail.